Cosmological constant: History

+In the Principia (1687), Isaac Newton identifies a central force proportional to distance as one of the "two principal cases of attraction" alongside the inverse-square law of gravity; in modern physics, this linear force law is mathematically equivalent to the force associated with a cosmological constant.

-The cosmological constant was originally introduced in Einstein's 1917 paper entitled Cosmological considerations in the General Theory of Relativity.
+The cosmological constant was originally introduced in Albert Einstein's 1917 paper entitled Cosmological considerations in the General Theory of Relativity.
 Einstein included the cosmological constant as a term in his field equations for general relativity because he was dissatisfied that otherwise his equations did not allow for a static universe: gravity would cause a universe that was initially non-expanding to contract.
 To counteract this possibility, Einstein added the cosmological constant.
-However, Einstein was not happy about adding this cosmological term.
-He later stated that "Since I introduced this term, I had always a bad conscience. ...
+However, he was not happy about adding this cosmological term.
+He later stated "Since I introduced this term, I had always a bad conscience. ...
 I am unable to believe that such an ugly thing is actually realized in nature".
 Einstein's static universe is unstable against matter density perturbations.
-Furthermore, without the cosmological constant Einstein could have found the expansion of the universe before Hubble's observations.

 In 1929, not long after Einstein developed his static theory, observations by Edwin Hubble indicated that the universe appears to be expanding; this was consistent with a cosmological solution to the original general relativity equations that had been found by the mathematician Alexander Friedmann, working on the Einstein equations of general relativity.
 Einstein reportedly referred to his failure to accept the validation of his equations—when they had predicted the expansion of the universe in theory, before it was demonstrated in observation of the cosmological redshift—as his "biggest blunder" (according to George Gamow).